jtkoch/React-Testing-Contact-Form/README.md

 _If you come across any "unexpected" behaviors, try this flow:_

-- [ ] Write a test that will pass for the "exptected" behavior
+- [ ] Write a test that will pass for the "expected" behavior
 - [ ] Confirm that the test fails, because of the "unexpected" behavior
 - [ ] Look at the code in the project to find what is causing the behavior
 - [ ] Fix the code so that your new test passes